.github/workflows/ci.yml

 Framework-Specific Interception & Throttling Workflows #

-Playwright and Cypress handle protocol-level interception differently, requiring distinct configuration strategies for test reliability engineering.
+Playwright and Cypress handle protocol-level interception differently, requiring distinct configuration strategies.

 File Context: tests/network-resilience.spec.ts & playwright.config.ts